nandinitiw/morphy/README.md

 ## Why this project is interesting (for engineers)

-- **A real agentic loop, not a single prompt.** `/coach` runs Claude in a tool-use loop (up to 10 iterations) with five tools over your live database.
+- **An agentic loop.** `/coach` runs Claude in a tool-use loop (up to 10 iterations) with five tools over your live database.
 Claude decides what data it needs, calls tools, reasons over the results, and can call more before answering. ([`backend/agent/coach_agent.py`](backend/agent/coach_agent.py))
 - **Grounded, position-aware output.** Tool results embed the FEN of every blunder, so the model renders *your* real positions on an interactive board instead of inventing them.
 The system prompt forces it to explain the engine's reasoning and tie mistakes to your recurring weakness themes. ([`backend/agent/tools.py`](backend/agent/tools.py), [`backend/agent/prompts.py`](backend/agent/prompts.py))
 - **Prompt caching for latency + cost.** The static system prompt and tool definitions are marked `cache_control: ephemeral` and kept separate from per-user context, so the cache is shared across turns.
 - **A genuine analysis pipeline.** Chess.com ingest → per-position Stockfish evaluation → rule-based tactical-motif classification (fork, pin, skewer, back-rank, discovered check…) → per-theme weakness profiling with feature-vector centroids.
 A FEN-keyed cache means identical positions are never re-analyzed. ([`backend/analysis/`](backend/analysis), [`backend/profiler/`](backend/profiler))